 So, astronomers have come up with another theory - cosmic inflation.
 This tells us that before the Big Bang, space was filled with energy.
 That energy caused space to expand very rapidly.
 When inflation ended, the energy was converted into matter and energy, which then led to the Big Bang.

 If that is how our universe came into existence, could a similar process have formed others?
 Maybe many more?

 The universe may have siblings

-This is where Hollywood takes most of their script ideas.
+This is where Hollywood takes most of its script ideas.
 The supporting theory of the multiverse centers around the idea that multiple universes follow the physics of quantum mechanics.
 Dubbed the daughter universe theory, this is an idea driven by the laws of probability.
 A fun thought experiment would be to imagine all of the choices that you made today.
 Now sit back and think about just one of those choices.

-Swedish philosopher Nick Bostrom published a paper called The Simulation Argument, a paper that would go on to question the nature of our reality.
-A controversial idea, Bostrom's simulation theory centers around three assumptions at least one of which needs to be true:
+Swedish philosopher Nick Bostrom published a paper called The Simulation Argument, that would go on to question the nature of our reality.
+A controversial idea, Bostrom's simulation theory centers around three assumptions, at least one of which needs to be true: